List of Monster Musume characters: Arbatel

-Arbatel is a sentient grimoire who transported the main characters along several others from the real world to a fictional one where most of them lost their memories which is a school named Grimoire High hence they behave like high school students after being transported and she blend in with them by taking on the identity of one, going by the name, Honma Shiori.
+Arbatel is a sentient grimoire who transported the main characters, along with several others, from the real world to a fictional one where most of them lost their memories, a school named Grimoire High, which is why they behave like high school students.
+After being transported, she blends in with them by taking on the identity of one of them, going by the name Honma Shiori.